maximgurin/verifica/README.md

 ### Access Control List

-ACL consists of Access Control Entities (ACEs) and defines which actions are allowed or denied for particular SIDs.
+ACL consists of Access Control Entries (ACEs) and defines which actions are allowed or denied for particular SIDs.
-ACL is associated with a particular protected resource in your system.
+ACL is associated with a specific protected resource in your system.

 ```ruby
 video_acl = Verifica::Acl.build do |acl|